mendersoftware/mender-docs/201.Troubleshooting/03.Mender-Client/docs.md

 If your server is using a certificate that is signed by an official Certificate Authority, then you likely need to update your client's root certificate store.
-For example, [Hosted Mender](https://hosted.mender.io?target=_blank) uses an offical CA so the only reason your client would reject this is if it does not have updated root certificates in its system store.
+For example, [Hosted Mender](https://hosted.mender.io?target=_blank) uses an official CA so the only reason your client would reject this is if it does not have updated root certificates in its system store.

 On the other hand, if you set up the Mender server yourself as described in